matzsoft/adventofcode/tools/adventOfCode/README.md

 # adventOfCode make day01
 ```

 The **adventOfCode** tool has a subcommand for each of its 3 primary tasks.
 They are make, open, and close.
+These 3 subcommands takes a single argument, the package identifier.
+A package identifier may be:

+1. A number between 1 and 25.
+Leading zeroes are permitted.
+1. A package identifier of type (1) preceeded by the string "day".
+1. A package identifier of type {1) or (2) followed by a "-" and a label.
+The label indicates an alternate solution for that day.
+1. A package identifier of any other type followed by a file extension.
+The file extension is stripped away and ignored.

 ### Make subcommand